-G. Programs must follow-up on all unallowable costs identified during fiscal and programmatic monitoring.
+G. Administrations must follow up on all unallowable costs identified during fiscal and program monitoring.

-1. Programs must review and evaluate the unallowable costs identified in the

-- review and facilitate determination of amount owing to DSHS. - 2.
-If any known or suspected loss of public funds, public assets, or other activities suspected to be illegal that are identified through the desk or on-site review, the program must use the Loss of Public Funds, Assets, or Illegal Activity Report (DSHS 17-169) to report known or suspected losses.
-The form can be sent to DSHS Internal Audit and Consultation via: - Fax (360) 664-6007 - E-mail at DSHS internal audit and consultation - Campus mail at mailstop 45804 - 3.
+- 1. Administrations must review and evaluate the unallowable costs identified in the review and facilitate determination of amount owing to DSHS. - 2.
+If any known or suspected loss of public funds, public assets, or other activities suspected of being illegal that are identified through the desk or on-site review, the administrations must use the loss of public funds, assets, or illegal activity report (DSHS form 17-169) to report known or suspected losses.
+The form can be sent to DSHS internal audit and consultation via: - Fax (360) 664-6007 - E-mail at DSHS internal audit and consultation - Campus mail at mailstop 45804 - 3.
 Any identified overpayments must be referred to the office of financial recovery (OFR) to perform collections.

-H. Single Audits must be performed on subrecipients that receive \$750,000 or more in federal funds.
+H. Single audits must be performed on subrecipients that receive \$1,000,000 or more in federal funds (as of 10/1/2024).

-1. Programs must ensure a single audit was completed for any year when a subrecipient receives \$750,000 or more annually in federal funds from all sources.
-To aid in determining the total level of federal assistance, subrecipients must use the Sample Federal Assistance Reporting Form (See Attachment B).
+1. Administrations must ensure that a single audit is completed for any year in which a subrecipient receives \$750,000 or more in federal funds from all sources prior to 10/1/2024, or \$1,000,000 or more on or after 10/1/2024.
+To aid in determining the total level of federal assistance, subrecipients must use the sample federal assistance reporting form (See attachment B).

-When contracting with for-profit subrecipients, the pass through entity is responsible for establishing requirements, as necessary, to ensure compliance with the federal awards granted.
+When contracting with for-profit subrecipients, the pass-through entity is responsible for establishing audit requirements, as necessary, to ensure compliance with the federal awards granted since for-profit subrecipients are not required to have a single audit.

-- 2. Single and programmatic audit reports must be tracked and reviewed. - a.
-Programs must: - i.
-Forward copies of single audit reports that contain questioned costs to the external audit compliance manager (EACM) for entities that have single or programmatic audits performed by a source other than the State Auditor's Office (SAO). - ii.
-Pursue collection of overdue audit reporting packages for all subrecipients that the SAO does not audit. - iii.
-Review single and programmatic audits, issue a management decision on audit findings within six months after receipt of the subrecipient's audit, and record, and ensure that the subrecipient takes appropriate and timely corrective action. - (A) Clearly state whether or not audit findings are sustained. - (B) The reason for the decision. - (C) The expected subrecipient's action to repay disallowed costs (if applicable), make financial adjustments, or take other action. - (D) If the subrecipient has not completed corrective action, Programs must include a timetable for follow-up.

-- iv.
-Monitor subrecipient activities to ensure the subrecipient takes appropriate and timely corrective action to resolve single and programmatic audit findings. - v.
-Provide the EACM a copy of the subrecipient's corrective action that address questioned costs and report actions completed on corrective action plans on a monthly basis, until complete. - vi.
-Promptly notify Internal Audit and Consultation (IAC) of any known or suspected loss of public funds, public assets, or other activities suspected to be illegal that are identified through subrecipient monitoring.
-See AP 16.10 for further guidance on reporting known or suspected loss of public funds or assets. - vii.
+- 2. Single and program audit reports must be tracked and reviewed. - a.
+Administrations must: - Forward copies of single audit reports that contain questioned costs to the external audit compliance manager (EACM) for entities that have single or program audits performed by a source other than the state auditor's office (SAO); - ii.
+Pursue collection of overdue audit reporting packages for all subrecipients that the SAO does not audit; - iii.
+Review single and program audits, issue a management decision on audit findings that affect subawards the administration issues to subrecipients within six months after receipt of the subrecipient's audit, and record, and ensure that the subrecipient takes appropriate and timely corrective action.
+This includes administrations: - (A) Clearly state whether or not audit findings are sustained; - (B) The reason for the decision; - (C) The expected subrecipient's action to repay disallowed costs (if applicable), make financial adjustments, or take other action; - (D) If the subrecipient has not completed corrective action, administrations must include a timetable for follow-up; and - (E) For audit findings across multiple programs issued to subrecipients, the cognizant agency for audit is responsible for coordinating a management decision for audit findings that affect the programs of more than one federal agency. - iv.
+Monitor subrecipient activities to ensure the subrecipient takes appropriate and timely corrective action to resolve single and program audit findings; - v.
+Provide the EACM a copy of the subrecipient's corrective action that addresses questioned costs and report actions completed on corrective action plans on a monthly basis, until complete; - vi.
+Promptly notify internal audit and consultation (IAC) of any known or suspected loss of public funds, public assets, or other activities suspected to be illegal that are identified through subrecipient monitoring.
+See AP 16.10 for further guidance on reporting known or suspected loss of public funds or assets; and - vii.
 Retain documentation to support monitoring audit compliance that is consistent with state records retention requirements.